-Chapter 7 bankruptcy helps those facing mounting debt and bills restart their life.
+- Clean slate: Chapter 7 bankruptcy helps those facing mounting debt and bills restart their life.
 While not a perfect option, it can give those facing job losses and financial distress a clean financial slate.

-Chapter 7 bankruptcy is often referred to as “liquidation bankruptcy” or “straight bankruptcy.”
+- No repayment of debts: Chapter 7 bankruptcy is often referred to as “liquidation bankruptcy” or “straight bankruptcy.”
 Essentially, in this process, one’s assets are sold off to pay creditors, but at the end of the process, debts are discharged and debtors are relieved of any further obligation to pay.

 Before going down the Chapter 7 road though, it is important to understand some of the drawbacks.

 Bankruptcy courts will charge a filing fee, administrative fee, and a trustee surcharge.
 Nonetheless, if the filer cannot pay these fees, even if installments are offered, bankruptcy courts have the ability to waive these fees for those with incomes less than 150% of the poverty level.

 For those financially struggling during these incredibly trying times, it can be hard to see a light at the end of the tunnel.
 There is hope.
 Chapter 7 bankruptcy can be a much-needed financial lifeline.
 Our experienced attorneys are ready to help you through process, from the filing to all the complicated paperwork.

 Schedule your free consultation today for more information.